-Student safety at Monty Tech is of paramount importance to everyone.
-It is most important that students act in a respectful/responsible manner and do not contribute to a safety concern that could harm themselves or someone else.
-As a result, student behavior/deportment issues are taken most seriously and accountability for behavior is dealt with in the most serious manner.
-Students must realize that Monty Tech is in itself a community of members that includes faculty, students and visitors.
-Actions that are deemed detrimental to the community as outlined in this Handbook will not be tolerated.
+Student behavior/deportment issues are taken most seriously and accountability for behavior is dealt with in the most serious manner.
+Students must realize that Monty Tech is a community of members that includes faculty, students and visitors.
+Actions that are deemed detrimental to the community as outlined in this handbook will not be tolerated.
 Students must follow all basic safety guidelines including, but not limited to, wearing ID badges visibly, maintaining security by not opening locked doors to visitors.
-All visitors must enter through the front lobby.
+All visitors must enter through the main entrance.
 Please be advised the common areas of the school are under video surveillance.

-Anyone found "pegging" or propping a locked door open in order to re-enter the building or anyone aiding entrance to the building shall face a \$100.00 fine.
-Any student fined will need to pay the fine in order to proceed to the next term or to graduate.
+Anyone found "pegging" or propping a locked door open to re-enter the building or anyone aiding entrance to the building shall face a \$100.00 fine.
+Any student fined will need to pay the fine to proceed to the next term or to graduate.